 Worthy Opponent: Subverted in Battle Tendency.
 Kars tells Lisa Lisa that he will give her a fair fight to honor the memory of Wamuu and Esidisi... only to disguise a mook as himself during their "fight" and stab her while she was distracted.
 He then tells her that he wanted the Red Stone of Aja, which she had on her person, enough to not take the chances his dead companions had.
 As you'd imagine, this comes across as a massive Kick the Dog moment as it basically slanders the honor and struggles of his deceased companions.

-Joseph feels this way towards Wamuu as well as Esidisi for their determination in wanting to go all out for their master.
+Played straight with Joseph, who feels this way towards Wamuu as well as Esidisi for their determination in wanting to go all out for their master.

-Earlier Bruford views Jonathan as this for defeating him, even lending him his Cool Sword in respect towards him.
+Bruford views Jonathan as this for defeating him, even lending him his Cool Sword in respect towards him.

 Pucci views Joylne as this, due to her tactical mind and flexibility that makes her more dangerous than Jotaro.